CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 draft = false
 +++

 This is a complete guide on how I made this website.
 What makes this webpage "special", is that it's a [static webpage](https://www.sanity.io/what-is-a-static-site).
 No server needed, no fancy routing needed, just some static files hosted on a filehosting service.
-This tutorial is aimed meant for people who have never made a static webpage before, because that was me before I made this post.
+This tutorial is meant for people who have never made a static webpage before, because that was me before I made this post.

 For reference, you can find the files I used to build this website on my [Github Page](https://github.com/CH-Wong/chunheungwong.com).